open-telemetry/opentelemetry-specification/specification/overview.md

 cross-cutting concern to cover their use-case; they may benefit from the W3C encoding format but use a new HTTP header to convey data throughout a distributed trace.

-`CorrelationContext` is a recommended name but languages can have more language-specific names like `cctx`.

 ## Resources

 `Resource` captures information about the entity for which telemetry is